 In 1820 only every 10th person older than 15 years was literate; in 1930 it was every third and now we are at 85% globally.
 Put differently, if you were alive in 1800 there was a chance of 9 in 10 that you weren’t able to read – today more than 8 out of 10 people are able to read.
 And if you are young chances are much higher since many of today’s illiterate population are old.

 If you think science, technology, political freedom are important to solve the world’s problems and you think that it helps to read and write to do this then look at the figures in absolute numbers.
 Today there are 5.4 billion people older than 15 years of which, as the chart shows, 85% are literate – these are 4.6 billion people.
 In 1800 there were fewer than 100 million people with the same skill.

 One reason why we do not see progress is that we are unaware of how bad the past was.

 In 1800 the health conditions of our ancestors were such that around 43% of the world’s newborns died before their 5th birthday.
 The historical estimates suggest that the entire world lived in poor conditions; there was relatively little variation between different regions, in all countries of the world more than every third child died before it was 5 years old.

 It would be wrong to believe that modern medicine was the only reason for improved health.
 Initially rising prosperity and the changing nature of social life mattered more than medicine.
-It were improvements in housing and sanitation that improved our chances in the age old war against infectious disease.
+It was improvements in housing and sanitation that improved our chances in the age old war against infectious disease.
 Healthier diet – made possible through higher productivity in the agricultural sector and overseas trade – made us more resilient against disease.
 Surprisingly improving nutrition and health also made us smarter and taller.